DateFit Blog

 For fairness, I should note: women approach men at the gym too, and most of the same principles apply.
 Be respectful, read body language, don't interrupt their workout, and don't make assumptions based on politeness.

-The main difference, acknowledged by every woman I spoke with, is the safety dimension.
+The main difference is the safety dimension.
 Women approach men with far less physical threat calculus than men approach women.
 This asymmetry is real and important, and men who want to approach women at the gym need to account for it.

 A Quick Checklist Before You Approach